Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: Simplified Models

 The relevant Lagrangians of the Leptoquarks are \footnote{The $S_1$ leptoquark is also a di-quark, with couplings both to left-handed and right-handed pairs of quarks ($qq^c$ and $du^c$ respectively).
 Here we ignore these couplings, since they generally give a contribution to proton decay.
 In a more complete UV setting, these may be forbidden e.g. by requiring baryon number conservation.}

 The tree-level matching conditions onto the five $eett$ coefficients entering our observables are then~\cite{deBlas:2017xtg}

 i.e. we get a contribution in \textit{all} the $eett$ operators discussed in the previous sections.
 This implies that, aside from the fixed relation between $\cC_{lq}^{(1)}$ and $\cC_{lq}^{(3)}$, these two states precisely mirror our EFT analysis, so that we can compare directly the EFT approach and an explicit model.
 In particular, the main difference will lie in the fact that we are able to include the finite one-loop matching terms at the high scale, and assess their impact compared to the RGE logarithms.
+These matching terms are qualitatively different than the finite EFT loop corrections computed e.g. in Refs.~\cite{Asteriadis:2024xts,Bellafronte:2025ubi} since they represent an additional contribution arising only within a specific UV model.
 Notice also that on top of the operators listed above, both leptoquarks also have a non-zero matching condition onto the scalar and tensor semileptonic coefficients $\cC_{lequ}^{(1,3)}$.
 In our setup these are phenomenologically less relevant (cf. Section~\ref{sec:UVandRelatedStructures}) and we will ignore them in the following.

 As a first example, we focus on the case of the $S_1$ alone, setting $[y^{lu}_{R_2}]_{13}=[y^{eq}_{R_2}]_{13}=0$.
 Setting furthermore the mass of the leptoquark to $M_{S_1}=1$\,TeV \footnote{In the case of tree-level matching, this mass is irrelevant, since everything can be expressed as function of $g/M$, and the scale merely indicates the initial scale for the running.
 Going to one-loop matching, this relation is broken, and masses and couplings can in principle be disentangled.
 We still choose, for comparison with the EFT case, to keep $M=1$\,TeV.
 This could in principle be probed by direct searches at the LHC through leptoquark pair production.
 However we were not able to find any reference for a search with electrons and tops in the final state, as the literature typically focusses on fully first generation or purely third-generation couplings.}, we show in Fig.~\ref{fig:TMLMS1} the allowed regions for the two couplings.
 The first feature that appears is that, combining all observables, both couplings are expected to be tightly constrained at FCC-ee.
 In particular, EWPOs and $e^+e^-\to t\bar t$ play a crucial role, given the top-quark specific scenario considered.
 Indeed, $e^+e^-\to b\bar b$ transitions appear to be less constraining in this scenario than in the EFT, which is due to the fact that the $\cC_{lq}^{(1)}-\cC_{lq}^{(3)}$ combination couples charged leptons to up-type quarks, and neutrinos to down-type quarks.
 Nonetheless, a sensitivity to the ratios $R_q$ and $R_e$ is retained through loop effects.
 This is due to the fact that the gauge coupling running breaks the tree-level relation.
 The loop-matching conditions of two coefficents, where the first is modifying the observable $R_q$ and the second the $Zee$ coupling are~\cite{Gherardi:2020det}